ofaura/Minimap/docs/README.md

-# Minimap
-Minimap research for the second yearâ€™s subject Project 2 in UPC
+“I am [Òscar Faura](www.linkedin.com/in/ofaura21/ "LinkedIn"), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/ "Link to the Degree").
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu "LinkedIn").”